Felix-Quehl/Monitor-Stateless-Radio-Communication/README.md

     B->>A: 3.2 send own vector (VB)
     A->>A: 3.3 save peer vector (VB)

-    A->>A: 4.1 increment own vector (VA)
+    A->>A: 4.1 increments own vector (VA)
     A->>B: 4.2 send own vector (VA) and peer vector (VB) B->>B: 4.3 save new peer vector (VA)

     B->>B: 5.1 increment own vector (VB)
-    B->>A: 5.2 send own vector (VB) and peer vector (VA) A->>A: 5.3 check if own vector (VA) matches with value received from peer to ensure uplink is stable A->>A: 5.4 check if peer vector (VB) has only incremented by 1 to ensure downlink is stable A->>A: 5.5 save new peer vector (VB)
+    B->>A: 5.2 send own vector (VB) and peer vector (VA) A->>A: 5.3 check if own vector (VA) matches with the value received from the peer to ensure the uplink is stable A->>A: 5.4 check if peer vector (VB) has only incremented by 1 to ensure the downlink is stable A->>A: 5.5 save new peer vector (VB)

-    A->>A: 6.1 increment own vector (VA)
+    A->>A: 6.1 increments own vector (VA)
-    A->>B: 6.2 send own vector (VA) and peer vector (VB) B->>B: 6.3 check if own vector (VB) matches with value received from peer to ensure uplink is stable B->>B: 6.4 check if peer vector (VA) has only incremented by 1 to ensure downlink is stable B->>B: 6.5 save new peer vector (VA)
+    A->>B: 6.2 send own vector (VA) and peer vector (VB) B->>B: 6.3 check if own vector (VB) matches with the value received from the peer to ensure the uplink is stable B->>B: 6.4 check if peer vector (VA) has only incremented by 1 to ensure the downlink is stable B->>B: 6.5 save new peer vector (VA)
 ```